-The Victor Reader Trek combines the world renowned simple book reading and media playback experience of the Victor Reader Stream with the navigation guidance technology found in the Trekker Breeze.
+The Victor Reader Trek GPS combines the world renowned simple book reading and media playback experience of the Victor Reader Stream with the navigation guidance technology found in the Trekker Breeze.

 Navigate the World Around You and that Latest Best Seller with One Consistent Physical Experience!